-Each lab period is 8:30 am - 11:15 am on Mondays, Tuesday, Wednesdays, Thursdays.
-There is one exception where we meet on a Friday (June 2nd) as the Memorial Day make-up day the University provides.
-Students must leave the laboratory at 11:15 am.
-Students are REQUIRED to begin cleaning no later than 11:05 am each day of the scheduled lab.
-Students are not allowed to stay past 11:15 am to do wet chemistry under any circumstances NOR can a student gain access to the laboratory room, FH-313, outside of the scheduled class day/time in LOCUS.
-An exception is when TA or Instructor allows students to enter FH-313 early at 8:15 am to sign-in and prepare for the tasks for that day.
+Each lab period is 2:30 - 6:30 pm on Thursdays.
+Students must leave the laboratory at 6:30 pm.
+Students are REQUIRED to begin cleaning up no later than 6:20 pm each lab period.
+Students are not allowed to stay past 6:30 pm to do wet chemistry under any circumstances [unless in an extremely rare case Instructor deems it necessary and allows entire class to do so] NOR can a student gain access to the laboratory room, FH-313, outside of the scheduled class day/time in LOCUS.
+An exception is when TA/Instructor allows students to enter FH-313 early at 2:15 pm on Thursdays to sign-in/prepare for the day's tasks.